AnthonyTurrigiano/lectures/prerequisite.md

 -	**Windows only**: NotePad++, UltraEdit, Dreamweaver
 -	**Mac only**: TextMate, Coda, Textwrangler
 -	**Linux only**: Gedit
--	:cloud: **Could Based**: Cloud9, Codeanywhere, Koding
+-	:cloud: **Cloud Based**: Cloud9, Codeanywhere, Koding
 -	:heart: **The ones you should use ;-)**: Sublime Text, Brackets, Atom

 Web Browser Developer tools
 ---------------------------

 A good project has to be tested on all major browsers.
-It is however to do it during development.
+It is however difficult to do it during development.
 Tip: change your default browser every week or so.

 ### Dev-channels and Developer-dedicated browsers

-Main browsers provide version of browser with latest features and/or tuned for devs.
+Main browsers provide versions of browser with latest features and/or tuned for developers.

 -	Chromium Dev Channel

 	-	https://www.chromium.org/getting-involved/dev-channel

--	Chrome Canary (Windows )
+-	Chrome Canary

 	-	Windows and Mac only.
 	-	Uses different profiles than main Chrome/Chromium installs.
 You can have both installed.